 Association of Exotic Mammal Veterinarians

-Program: The meeting drew 375 attendees.
-Immediate past president of the AEMV, Dr. Chris Griffin, presided over the meeting.
+Program: The meeting, held in conjunction with the Association of Avian Veterinarians and Association of Reptile and Amphibian Veterinarians, drew 650 attendees.
+The immediate past president of the AEMV, Dr. Dan Johnson, presided over the meeting.